megurukiss/GitLet/README.md

 3. String timestamp, the commit timestamp
 4. String parent, the parent commit hash
 5. HashMap<String,String> blobsMap, keys are the file paths, values are the blob hashes
-6. Final File commitPath, the path of the commit file
+6. File commitPath, the path of the commit file
 7. Static final File commitDir, the path of the commit folder

 #### Methods